Travel & conservation company, since 1991

 3. In Africa, lions now occur in 8% of their historical range and are restricted mainly to protected areas and surrounding conservancies.

-4. Lions are difficult to count – due to low densities, extensive ranges, cryptic colouration, nocturnal and wary habits.
+4. Lions are difficult to count – due to low densities, extensive ranges, cryptic colouration, and wary nocturnal habits.
 The earliest estimates of lion abundance in Africa were educated guesses made during the latter half of the 20th century, as follows:

 i) Myers (1975) wrote: “Since 1950, their numbers may well have been cut in half, perhaps to as low as 200,000 in all or even less.”